Estimating a probability mass function with unknown labels: Existence of the extended model nonparametric maximum likelihood estimator

-We want to show that the mapping from parameter to likelihood is continuous w.r.t.\ to some topology which makes the extended parameter space compact.
-Orlitsky et al.\ suggest that the $\ell_2$-norm does the job, and they are (almost) right.
+Recall that $\Theta$ is given the topology of pointwise convergence.
+We would like to note that Orlitsky et al.\ \cite{pan2009} suggested that the $\ell_2$-norm does the job in deriving existence, and they are (almost) right.